arp242/gopher.vim/README.markdown

 All motions that work in vim-go also work in gopher.vim: `[[`, `]]`, `af`, etc.

-Overview of over commands:
+Overview of other commands:

 - `:GoCoverage` – Highlight code coverage.
+- `:GoTags`     – Add or remove struct tags
 - `:GoRename`   – Rename identifier under cursor.
-- `:GoTags`     – Add or remove struct tags
+- `:GoImport`   – Add, modify, or remove imports.
 - `:GoGuru`     – Get various information using the `guru` command.
-- `:GoImport`   – Add, modify, or remove imports.

 See [FEATURES.markdown](FEATURES.markdown) for a translation of vim-go features.